Andrew Bender

 Assistant Director, Behavioral Health Services

 Ingrid oversees the Center’s Behavioral Health Services.
-She is a Licensed Clinical Social Worker (LCSW) and received her Bachelor’s Degree for Southern Illinois University-Carbondale and her Master’s Degree in Social Work, with a specialization in mental health, from the University of Illinois in Champaign-Urbana.
-Ingrid is often a first contact for students and can support students with adjusting to campus, finding resources, and acclimating to higher education.
-As a clinician, her approach is client-centered.
-Ingrid has extensive experience helping individuals with a variety of challenges, from mental health challenges such as psychosis, substance abuse/dependence, personality disorders, suicidal ideation, relationship conflicts, behavioral issues, and stress management.
-Through individual, couples, family and group therapy, Ingrid has worked with a variety of ages in inpatient, outpatient settings, and dual diagnosis and addiction treatment centers.
-Ingrid comes from a military family, growing up with her father in the Navy who retired to Illinois after 20 years of active-duty service.
+As a Licensed Clinical Social Worker (LCSW), she holds a Bachelor’s degree from Southern Illinois University-Carbondale and a Master’s degree in Social Work from the University of Illinois Urbana-Champaign.
+Often the first point of contact for students, Ingrid supports their adjustment to campus life, helps them find resources, and navigate higher education.
+Her client-centered clinical approach is backed by extensive experience treating a range of issues, including depression, anxiety, substance use, and stress management.
+Ingrid has worked with individuals across all ages in various settings, including inpatient, outpatient, and addiction treatment.
+Coming from a military family, Ingrid grew up with her father in the Navy, who retired to Illinois after 20 years of active duty.

 Email Ingrid Wheeler